kunalkathuria/SVXplorer/README.md

 ### REQUIREMENTS

-SVXplorer should run on any Unix-based OS with bash, python > 2.6 and libraries as specified in the requirements file. "bedtools" and "samtools" executables should be in the users PATH.
+SVXplorer should run on any Unix-based OS with bash, python > 2.6 and libraries as specified in the requirements file. "bedtools" and "samtools" executables should be on the user PATH.
 In addition, if a split read file is not available in the typical splitters format (2 entries per query name with 2 distinct, split queries) a script is provided to extract this from the alignment file using LUMPY's extractBwaMem_reads script (https://raw.githubusercontent.com/arq5x/lumpy-sv/master/scripts/extractSplitReads_BwaMem).

 ### INSTALLATION

 Download latest SVXplorer release from GitHub and unzip the directory.
 Alternatively, clone the repository.
-Then ensure that "samtools" and "bedtools" are in the PATH by running
+Then ensure that "samtools" and "bedtools" are on the PATH by running

 ```
 which samtools